tudelft3d/geovalidation.server/README.md

 ## Installation

-First, [Redis](http://redis.io) must be installed.

 The recommended way to install the geovalidation server is using `virtualenv` and `pip`.
-Assuming you have working python (2.7.x) installation with these utilities, run these commands:
+Assuming you have working python (3.7+) installation with these utilities, run these commands:

 ```
 virtualenv venv